 The Provisional Government next set March 5th as a new date for the Fenian Rebellion.
 On March 4th, 1867 The Times received a proclamation from The Provisional Government of The Irish Republic which called for the founding of a republic based on universal suffrage.
 On the same day, in Ireland, the senior commander of the Fenian forces, General Massey, was arrested in Cork, betrayed by the same informer who had betrayed McCafferty.
 This man, a well trusted Fenian named J.J.
 Corydon had been working for the British all along.
 Along with Massey, the British had captured the plans of the rising.

 The failure of the Fenian Rebellion

-Unaware that their commander had been taken, the rank and file continued their rising in Dublin, Drogheda, Cork and in the south western counties Many of these men were not able to maintain discipline but there was some fighting in Killmallock in Limerick in which two rebels were killed.
+Unaware that their commander had been taken, the rank and file continued their rising in Dublin, Drogheda, Cork and in the southwestern counties Many of these men were not able to maintain discipline but there was some fighting in Killmallock in Limerick in which two rebels were killed.
 In the same county at Ardagh, the rebels failed to take the police barracks.
-In Cork the fenian’s had more luck when they took the barracks at Ballyknockane.
-They also were able to disrupt the rail and telegraph lines and relieve the coastguard station in Knockadoon of its armoury.
+In Cork, the Fenian’s had more luck when they took the barracks at Ballyknockane.
+They also were able to disrupt the rail and telegraph lines and relieve the coastguard station in Knockadoon of its armory.